The Best Winter Coats for Men in 2023 (for Extreme Cold, Business or Casual)

 If you don’t suffer subzero winters, you likely already have on a few pieces to keep you warm.
 With an undershirt, a cotton dress shirt and a wool jacket, you may already be good for warmth, and all you need is a water-repellent coat to keep you (and your suit) dry.

-Designed in WW1 to repel water, with a storm flap and closure system for the pockets, the trench coat was the precursor of the technical hard shell jacket.
+Designed in WW1 to repel water, with a storm flap and closure system for each pocket, the trench coat was the precursor of the technical hard shell jacket.
 They still hold up today, and they still look quite sharp.
 They’re a classic for a reason.

-The Best Men’s Casual Winter Coats for When it’s Not Freezing Cold
+The Best Casual Winter Coats & Jackets (for Less Freezing Climates)

 If you don’t have to deal with freeze-your-nuts-off temperatures and are looking for a stylish winter coat or jacket to wear around town, look no further than the list below.